-Cloud storage firm Box beats quarterly revenue estimates, shares rise
+Cloud storage firm Box reports smaller-than-expected loss, shares rise

-(Reuters) - Box Inc’s quarterly revenue topped Wall Street estimates on Wednesday and the company reported a smaller-than-expected loss as the cloud storage provider added more customers.
+(Reuters) - Cloud storage provider Box Inc reported a smaller-than-expected quarterly loss as it added more customers, and forecast full-year revenue estimates above analysts’ estimates.

-Shares of Redwood City, California-based company rose nearly 6 percent in extended trading.
+The company’s shares, which have fallen about 14 percent this year, rose 5 percent in extended trading.

-Box, which also competes with Microsoft Corp’s OneDrive and Google’s Drive, had more than 90,000 paying customers in the quarter, up from 87,000 in the previous quarter.
+Box ended its third quarter with more than 90,000 paying customers, up from 87,000 in the preceding quarter.

+“From Medtronic to Coca-Cola to Eli Lilly, large enterprises are deciding to choose Box,” Chief Executive Officer Aaron Levie told Reuters.

+“I think where we could have done better is in Europe, we still have seen some markets not all perform up to the level that we like,” he added.

+Analysts, on average, were expecting a loss of 17 cents per share on revenue of $607.5, according to IBES data from Refinitiv.

-The company also forecast current quarter revenue between $163.5 million to $164.5 million and said it expects to post an adjusted profit between 2 cents to 3 cents per share.
+The company, which also competes with Microsoft Corp’s OneDrive and Google’s Drive, also forecast current quarter revenue between $163.5 million to $164.5 million and said it expects to post an adjusted profit between 2 cents to 3 cents per share.

-Analysts were expecting the company to report a profit of 2 cents per share on revenue of $164.3 million, according to IBES data from Refinitiv.
+Analysts were expecting the company to report a profit of 2 cents per share on revenue of $164.3 million.

+“The important thing for the stock to work is to see evidence that underlying growth can accelerate next year,” said Rishi Jaluria, an analyst at DA Davidson & Co.

 Excluding items, Box reported a loss of 6 cents per share in the third quarter, below the average analyst estimate of loss of 7 cents per share.